EricTES/smart-contract-lottery/README.md

 await network.provider.send("evm_increaseTime", [interval + 1]) - moves the time fowards by the specified value in the square brackets

 await network.provider.send("evm_mine", []) - mine one block in the blockchain

+## Call static

+.callStatic allows us to call a contract function without sending a transaction.
+This is for the purpose of just getting the returned value when we are testing.

+e.g:
+await raffle.checkUpkeep([]) --> await raffle.callStatic.checkUpkeep([])

+## Blank bytes object

+If you want to send a blank bytes object into a parameter just use "0x"

+## Listening to events emit

+By using contract.once("event_name", function()) , we can execute a function when we hear the event being emited